Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/custom.md

 ---
 sidebar_position: 11
 ---
-# Custom Boards, Devicetree and SOC Definitions
+# Using Custom Boards

-Workbench for Zephyr supports custom board, devicetree, and SOC definitions.
-The list of available boards is returned by the `west boards` command.
+Workbench for Zephyr supports custom board definitions.

-There are three ways to make a custom board visible to the extension:
+There are two ways to make a custom board visible to the extension:

 - **Option 1**: Set the `BOARD_ROOT` variable on the west workspace.
 - **Option 2**: Package the board as a Zephyr module, referenced via `EXTRA_ZEPHYR_MODULES` or the west manifest.
-- **Option 3**: Place a `boards/` folder directly inside the application.

-For more information, refer to the Zephyr [Board Porting Guide](https://docs.zephyrproject.org/latest/hardware/porting/board_porting.html).

 ---

 ## Creating a Custom Board

 Before using any of the options below, you need to create the board definition files.
 A custom board is a folder with a fixed structure that describes the hardware to Zephyr (SoC, memory, peripherals, default config).

+For more information, refer to the Zephyr [Board Porting Guide](https://docs.zephyrproject.org/latest/hardware/porting/board_porting.html).

 The minimal required structure is: